platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 ---
 title: Define routes
 weight: 2
-description: Set things up so requests to your app are sent to the right locations.
+description: Set your project up so HTTP requests to your app are sent to the right locations.
 layout: single
 ---